 This little road drifted along through the fields below the village and after a couple of kilometres we passed the entrance to a place with holiday cabins in the valley below.
 (Earlier we had hoped we could camp there, until we found that the restaurant was not functioning.)

 The road soon degenerated into a wheel track which went down abruptly through a forest and became bitumen again as it emerged.

-At an intersection the road turned towards Segonzac, and we passed a new-looking sign pointing to the railway station, which was odd, as the line was closed long ago.
-Even the rails have vanished, or at least we saw no trace of them on our descent through the forest.
+At an intersection the road turned towards Segonzac, and we passed a new-looking sign pointing to the railway station, which was odd, as the line had been closed long ago.
+Even the rails had vanished, or at least we saw no trace of them on our descent through the forest.

 The village of Segonzac looked back to St-Robert on the hill opposite.
 It had a handsome church, some fine sturdy houses and not much else.